ODOT construction update - The Beacon | Port Clinton News, Marblehead News, Oak Harbor News, Lake Erie Islands News

 Through June, lane restrictions are possible on SR 51, between SR 163 and SR 579, for pavement repairs.
 Project complete: June.
 All work is weather permitting.

-Effective Monday, May 15, through Friday, May 19, SR 51, between Edgefield Drive and Manor Drive, will be closed for culvert replacement.
-Detour: SR 795; I-280; SR 163.
+The closure of SR 51, between Edgefield Drive and Manor Drive, for culvert replacement scheduled for Monday, May 15, through Friday, May 19, has been postponed until further notice.
 All work is weather permitting.

 State Route 53: Resurfacing and Bridge Work